CommandMC/HeroicWiki/Glossary.md

 # FSync

 A more performant ESync, but one that requires kernel-level support.
-This is available in the mainline Linux kernel from 5.16 onwards.
+This is available in the mainline Linux kernel from 5.16 onwards[*](https://forums.lutris.net/t/fsync/14179/2).

 See also ESync